 I am a research scientist at IBM Research, Cambridge and the MIT-IBM Watson AI lab.
-I work on developing statistical models for understanding and explaining images, text, and noisy, real world healthcare data and evaluate their robustness to modeling and data perturbations.
+I develop statistical models to understand and explain images, text, and real-world healthcare data and evaluate their robustness to modeling and data perturbations.

 I hold a Ph.D. in Computer Science from Brown University, where I was advised by Erik Sudderth.
 Before Brown, I spent a few years in beautiful Boulder getting a master’s degree from the University of Colorado.
 At Colorado, I was advised by Jane Mulligan.
 Going further back, I went to the University of Mumbai (Bombay) (KJSCE) as an undergrad.
 I also spent a year as a postdoctoral scientist at the now defunct Disney research, Cambridge.

 - New NeurIPS 2022 paper on improving fairness of pre-trained classifiers by detecting and dropping training instances that contribute to unfairness.
 Here is a short video and a blog post describing this work.

 - Are Gaussian process (GP) predictions sensitive to the choice of the kernel?
 Sometimes!
 We show how to check for sensitivity / robustness of GP based analysis in this AISTATS paper.